International Harvester: Founding

 The roots of International Harvester run to the 1830s, when Virginia inventor Cyrus Hall McCormick perfected his version of a horse-drawn reaper, which he field-demonstrated in 1831 and for which he received a patent in 1834.
 Together with his brother Leander J. McCormick, he moved to Chicago in 1847 to be closer to the Midwestern grain fields and founded the McCormick Harvesting Machine Company.
 The reaper sold well, partially as a result of savvy and innovative business practices.
 Their products came onto the market just as the development of railroads offered wide distribution to distant territories.
 He developed a vast support network to demonstrate field operations.
-McCormick died in 1884 and his company passed to his son, Cyrus McCormick, Jr., whose antipathy and incompetence toward organized labor sparked the Haymarket affair, the origin of May Day as a labor holiday.
+McCormick died in 1884 and his company passed to his son, Cyrus McCormick, Jr.

 In 1902, the McCormick Harvesting Machine Company and Deering Harvester Company, along with three smaller agricultural equipment firms (Milwaukee Harvesting Machine Co., Plano Manufacturing Co., and Warder, Bushnell, and Glessner—manufacturers of Champion brand) merged to create the International Harvester Company.
-Banker J.P.
-Morgan provided the financing.
-The architect of the merger was George W. Perkins, one of the Morgan executives about whom Cyrus McCormick described as the "most brilliant negotiator he had ever known."
+The most important motivation for the merger was elimination of competition in order to increase profits.
+Banker J. P. Morgan provided the financing.
+The architect of the merger was George W. Perkins, one of the Morgan executives who Cyrus McCormick described as the "most brilliant negotiator he had ever known."
 The new company was valued at $150 million.
-In 1919, IH bought the Parlin and Orendorff factory in Canton, Illinois, a leader in plow manufacturing, renaming it Canton Works.
-International Harvester was one of the main clients of Product Miniature Company.